 Lemon Meringue Teacup Cakes are elegant lemon cakes, baked right in teacups!
-Filled with raspberry and topped with lemon curd and toasted meringue.
+They are filled with raspberry sauce, and topped with lemon curd and toasted meringue.
 They are perfect for special occasions!

 Isn’t spring the best?
 I know I say that about summer and fall too (winter, not so much) but right now, when all the trees on my street are exploding with white and pink blossoms, and there is sunshine that stretches past dinner time, and there are legit, verifiable TULIPS about to bloom in my front yard like a miracle (because we sure didn’t plant any tulip bulbs), it’s hard to imagine life getting any better than this.